ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 #### Moving from Ethereum to Optimism

-To send messages from Ethereum to Optimism, users simply need to trigger the `CanonicalTransactionChain` contract on Ethereum to create a new block on Optimism block.
+To send messages from Ethereum to Optimism, users simply need to trigger the `CanonicalTransactionChain` contract on Ethereum to create a new block on Optimism.
 See the above section on [block production](#block-production) for additional context.
 User-created blocks can include transactions that will appear to originate from the address that generated the block.